Agriculture

 Benefits of Organic Farming

-• Marketing and distribution of organic produce is comparatively inefficient and costly compared to inorganic farming.
+Marketing and distribution of organic produce is costly compared to conventional farming.

 Paramparagat Krishi Vikas Yojana (PKVY)

-Paramparagat Krishi Vikas Yojana (PKVY) was launched in 2015 as a comprehensive scheme for promoting organic farming in India through a cluster approach.
-It seeks to motivate farmers to take up organic farming.
-For this, it entails the following:
+The Paramparagat Krishi Vikas Yojana (PKVY) was introduced in 2015 as a comprehensive initiative to promote organic farming in India by using a cluster model.
+It aims to encourage farmers to pursue organic farming.
+This includes the following:

-• The clusters will help farmers adopt Participatory Guarantee System (PGS) based certification for organic produce so that they can market their products locally.
+• The clusters will support farmers in obtaining Participatory Guarantee System (PGS) certification for organic crops, allowing them to market their products locally.

-• It provides financial assistance of INR 50,000 per hectare to farmers within a cluster up to a maximum of 1 hectare.
+• Farmers within a cluster receive financial assistance of INR 50,000 per hectare, up to a maximum of one hectare.

-• Make farmers aware of organic inputs such as Panchagavya and Jeevamruth and ensure that they adopt these inputs.
+• Educate farmers on the benefits of organic inputs like Panchagavya and Jeevamruth and encourage their adoption.

-Mission Organic Value Chain Development for North-Eastern Region (MOVCDNER)
+Mission Organic Value Chain Development for the North-Eastern Region (MOVCDNER)

-The Central Government launched the Mission Organic Value Chain Development for the North-Eastern Region (MOVCDNER) in 2015.
-It aims to develop certified organic production in value chain through
+In 2015, the Central Government announced the Mission Organic Value Chain Development for the Northeastern Region (MOVCDNER).
+It aims to promote certified organic production in the value chain by:

 • Empowering 30,000 – 50,000 farmers in the region through the creation of 100 FPOs.